CCurl/S2/README.md

 [     (F T--)     FOR: start a FOR/NEXT loop.
-]     (--)        NEXT: increment index (I) and restart loop if (rI <= T) n     (--n)       n: the index of the current FOR loop iterator xF    (--)        eXit FOR loop: unwind FOR loop stack, jump to next ']' {     (f--f)      BEGIN: if (f == 0) jump to matching '}' }     (f--f?)
-WHILE: if (f != 0) jump to matching '{', else drop f and continue xW    (--)        eXit WHILE loop: unwind WHILE loop stack, continue after next '}'
+]     (--)        NEXT: increment index (I) and restart loop if (rI <= T) n     (--n)       n: the index of the current FOR loop iterator p     (N--)       Add N to the current FOR loop iterator xF    (--)        eXit FOR loop: unwind FOR loop stack, jump to next ']' {     (f--f)      BEGIN: if (f == 0) jump to matching '}' }     (f--f?)
+WHILE: if (f != 0) jump to matching '{', else drop f and continue xW    (--)        eXit WHILE loop: unwind WHILE loop stack, continue after next '}' xU    (--)        Remove the top entry from the return stack.
+        NOTES: 1) This can be used to return from the function while in a loop.
+               2) A WHILE loop puts ONE entry on the return stack.
+               3) A FOR loop puts 3 entries on the return stack. e     (A--)       EXECUTE: call function at location A

 *** FILE ***